 State Parks

-State Parks are a great place to camp in the Steamboat Springs area.
-Each State Park offers different amenities, so be sure to check each website for complete details.
+If being up in the mountains is more what you’re looking for, Steamboat Springs’ surrounding State Parks are a great option.
+Each State Park offers different amenities so be sure to check each website for complete details.

-To the south, Stagecoach State Park offers site for tents, RVs or group camping.
-The nearby reservoir is great for boating and fishing.
+To the south, Stagecoach State Park offers sites for tents, RVs, or group camping.
+The nearby Stagecoach Marina & Reservoir is great for boating and fishing.

 To the north, Pearl Lake offers a quiet camping experience by a small, wakeless boating lake perfect for kayaking or paddleboarding.
-Further north, Steamboat Lake is the area’s largest campground complete with several camping areas, a camp store, swim beach and large reservoir for many types of boating.
+Further north, Steamboat Lake is the area’s largest campground complete with several camping areas, a camp store, a swim beach, and a large reservoir for many types of boating.
 A bit further up County Road 129, Hahns Peak Lake Campground is operated by the US Forest Service.
-Your Colorado State Parks pass won’t work here but you’ll find lots of solitude and great camping spots.
+Your Colorado State Parks pass won’t work here, but you’ll find lots of solitude and great camping spots.

 Buffalo Pass Area